 Tom Nicholson’s acclaimed video work Monument for the flooding of Royal Park is here elaborated in a book of the same title.
 This video work evolved through a Creative Fellowship at the State Library of Victoria and was exhibited at Federation Square in the Melbourne Prize for Urban Sculpture in November 2008, in which it was awarded the second prize.
 This elegantly produced book designed by Brad Haylock features exposed stitching and 90 pages of plates that relay the video in sequential frames.

-Monument for the flooding of Royal Park has evolved as part of a body of work engaging 19th-century Melbourne histories, and specifically the "leakage" of these histories into the present.
-It takes as its narrative subject an encounter between Aboriginal and non-Aboriginal figures, in this case around nardoo and its use as food.
+Monument for the flooding of Royal Park comprises sequences of historical photographs of various Burke and Wills monuments in parallel to a text describing the imaginary monument – a temporary blanketing of Royal Park in a red field of nardoo – which is the proposition of the book.
+This work has evolved as part of a body of work engaging nineteenth-century Melbourne histories, and specifically the ‘leakage’ of these histories into the present.
+Its narrative subject is an encounter between Aboriginal and non-Aboriginal figures, in this case around nardoo and its use as food.
 The work is a meditation on this encounter, its fatality, but also on its more hopeful possibilities.
 In both works, historical memory is an imaginary presence in the city’s life, but also figured as yet-to-come.